maveric1977/yasharmoradi/content/posts/fractional-cto.md

 featured: true
 published: true
 ---
-As a seasoned technology leader with over 25 years of experience in software architecture and product development, I have led the development of several successful SaaS platforms.
+As a seasoned technology leader with years of experience in software architecture and product development, I have led the development of several successful SaaS platforms.
 As a fractional CTO, I bring a unique blend of expertise to help businesses innovate, scale and grow.

 > "Technology leadership is not just about managing technology, it's about managing change and driving business outcomes through the use of technology." - Bernard Golden